annetroop/Data_Cleaning_course_project/CodeBook.md

 * Acceleration-X
 * Acceleration-Y
 * Acceleration-Z

 The overall acceleration sensed by the phone accelerometer in the given axis.

 ###GravityAcceleration
 * GravityAcceleration-X
 * GravityAcceleration-Y
 * GravityAcceleration-Z

 The amount of sensed acceleration attributable to gravity rather than the person.

+### AccelerationJerk

+The derivative of Acceleration.

+### GyroValue

+Angular velocity, 3-axial.

+### GyroJerk

+The derivative of GyroValue.

+### MagnitudeOfBodyAcceleration

+The Euclidean norm of the Body Acceleration, that is,  sqrt(x^2 + y^2 + z^2) where x, y, and z are the BodyAcceleration-X, BodyAcceleration-Y and BodyAcceleration-Z.

+### MagnitudeOfGravityAcceleration

+The Euclidean norm of the Gravity Acceleration.

 ## Activities